 - Remove the pan from the heat and add 5 or 6 of the juiced lemon halves into the lemon syrup.
 Bring the mixture to a boil and boil for about 1 minute.
 Remove the pan from the heat and cover with a lid.
 Let the lemons steep for 1 hour.

 - Strain the lemon syrup into a bowl through fine mesh strainer.
 Let the lemons drain and squeeze them to get as much juice out of them as possible.
-Let the syrup cool to room temperature, then pour it into a jar.
-Refrigerate the lemon syrup for up to 3-4 weeks.
+Let the syrup cool to room temperature.

 - Use the lemon syrup to make lemonade, lemon soda, or brush it on cake layers to help keep them moist.